Gulkula gets on its Garma groove

 Singer-songwriter Neil Murray, a founding member of the Warumpi Band, is also featured in the line-up.

-Murray will be joined by a number of other musicians in a special Warumpi Band tribute featuring friends and family of the original band.
+Murray will be joined by a number of other musicians in a Warrumpi-inspired jam featuring friends and family of the original band.

 Emily Wurramurra, who has recently returned to Australia after a successful tour of the USA, is also on the bill.